KipK/vtherm_adaptive_tpi/README.md

 ## Startup Bootstrap

-When deadtime is still unknown, startup may temporarily override the nominal command:
+When ON and OFF deadtimes are not both identified yet, startup may temporarily override the nominal command.

+For meaningful bootstrap observations, the radiator should be cold before the sequence starts.

-- if already at or above setpoint, stay OFF until `target - 0.3°C`
+- if already above the low threshold, stay OFF until `target - 0.5°C`
-- if below setpoint, first heat to setpoint, then cool to `target - 0.3°C`
+- if already below the low threshold, start the heating step directly
-- from `target - 0.3°C`, heat at `100%` until setpoint
+- from `target - 0.5°C`, heat at `100%` until `target + 0.3°C`
+- then command `0%` until the room returns to the setpoint
+- if both ON and OFF deadtimes are identified before the setpoint is reached, keep the final OFF return-to-target step active
+- if either ON or OFF deadtime is missing at the setpoint, retry the complete bootstrap cycle
+- once both deadtimes are identified and the setpoint is reached, return to normal regulation
 - each bootstrap threshold crossing forces an immediate cycle restart so the scheduler does not wait for the previous cycle boundary
-- if no deadtime identification is produced, retry once, then fall back to normal regulation
-- the forced OFF cooldown may also feed the initial `b` learning path even when it starts very close to setpoint
+- `b` learning remains governed by the normal OFF-window rules; the final return-to-target step only forces the command to `0%`

 ## Diagnostics